Stationary transport above the critical velocity in a one-dimensional superflow past an obstacle: Introduction

 \section{Introduction}

-One important property of superfluids is their ability to move without dissipation below a certain critical velocity \cite{Leggett1999}.
+One important property of superfluids is their ability to move without dissipation below a certain critical velocity $v_c$ \cite{Leggett1999}.
+A phase transition occurs at $v_c$ and the superfluid behaves as a normal dissipative fluid for velocities larger than $v_c$.
 First observed in liquid Helium \cite{Kapitza1938,Allen1938}, superfluidity was later shown to be more generic and was observed in various quantum fluids \cite{Osheroff1972,Raman1999,Amo2009,Michel2018}.
 Soon after its discovery, the critical velocity was theorised by Landau \cite{Landau1941a,Landau1941b} who proposed a very elegant and general criterion which states that $v_c=\min_{\boldsymbol{p}}\varepsilon (\boldsymbol{p})/p$ where $\varepsilon(\boldsymbol{p})$ is the spectrum of elementary excitations with momentum $\boldsymbol{p}$.
 However, this prediction usually overestimates the actual critical velocity and was verified experimentally only under very specific configurations as, for instance, by moving a single ion in liquid Helium \cite{McClintock1974}.
 The reason is that Landau's argument is perturbative and therefore does not take properly into account the nonlinear nature of the problem of interaction between quantum fluids and external potentials.
 Important progresses arose with the introduction of a simpler model to describe the flow of a quantum fluid: The nonlinear Schr\"odinger (NLS) equation or Gross-Pitaevskii (GP) equation \cite{Ginzburg1958,Gross1961,Pitaevskii1961}.
 In particular, nonperturbative results were derived for the first time by Frisch and collaborators in two dimensions in the presence of an impenetrable cylinder \cite{Frisch1992} followed by a series of works for various obstacles (see ref. \cite{Huynh2022} for a review).
 Although this model is not satisfactory for the description of dense systems such as liquid Helium, it is very accurate for weakly interacting superfluids such as Bose-Einstein condensates \cite{Pitaevskii2016} or quantum fluids of light \cite{Carusotto2013}.